bitsector/cluster-tester/README.md

 ### Deployment Affinity E2E test
 The test will deploy a zone-marker pod (placed a random zone by K8s), deploy an HPA, and a dependent-app deployment with a pod affinity requirement (requiredDuringSchedulingIgnoredDuringExecution).
-The goal of the test is to trigger the deployment to create more pods and assert that all these pods satisfy the affinity requirement, relative to the zone-marker pods.
+The goal of the test is to trigger the deployment to create more pods and assert that all these pods satisfy the affinity requirement, relative to the zone-marker pod.
 The deployment's first pod will start running, simulate high CPU demand, this will trigger the HPA to create more of the deployment's pods.
 The test code will then verify that all the pods are placed in the same zone as the zone-marker pod.
 The test will fail if and only if this condition is not met.
 File: affinity_deployment_test.go

 ### Deployment Anti Affinity E2E test
+The test will deploy a zone-marker pod (placed a random zone by K8s), deploy an HPA, and a dependent-app deployment with a pod anti affinity requirement (podAntiAffinity).
+The goal of the test is to trigger the deployment to create more pods and assert that all these pods satisfy the anti affinity requirement, relative to the zone-marker pod.
+The deployment's first pod will start running, simulate high CPU demand, this will trigger the HPA to create more of the deployment's pods.
+The test code will then verify that all the pods are placed outside the zone of the zone-marker pod.
+The test will fail if and only if this condition is not met.
-anti_affinity_deployment_test.go
+File: anti_affinity_deployment_test.go

 ### Deployment Rolling Update E2E test
+The test will deploy a deployment with a RollingUpdate strategy.
+Once the deployment is up and running, the test code will initiate a rolling update (it will change the CPU of the container from 50m to 100m).
+During the update, the test code will sample repeatedly the state of the pods making sure they are in the confines of maxSurge: 1 and maxUnavailable: 25% values.
+If at no point the deployment pods' status violate the rolling update's strategy - the test will pass.
-rolling_update_deployment_test.go
+File: rolling_update_deployment_test.go

 ### StatefulSet PDB E2E test
 pdb_sts_test.go
 ### StatefulSet Affinity E2E test